PeterMcGor/ohbm2025/README.md

 ## Interactive Application

-Access the interactive visualization tool at: [YOUR-SHINYAPP-URL]
+Access the interactive visualization tool at:  https://petermcgor.shinyapps.io/From-Traditional2DL/

 The app provides:
 - Software comparison visualizations for each brain region